 In order to effectively implement a robust drug and alcohol testing programme, we understand that our customers will need support to do so.
 That is why we can help you review your drug and alcohol policy, train and educate your workforce and management teams, collect your samples following robust chain of custody procedures, check your workforce is safe to work whilst taking medication and give you options other than dismissal with positive tests via our fit to return programme.

-Our policy specialists will work with you to understand the risks posed by drug and alcohol misuse in your workplace and ensure you have a substance misuse policy to effectively manage those risks.
-The policy will support your programme of drug and alcohol testing, ensuring disciplinary action following a positive test result is detailed within the policy and consequently enforceable.
-The policy will be compliant with local legislation and industry regulations.
+Our policy specialists can support you to understand the risks posed by substance use in your workplace and help ensure you have a drug and alcohol policy to effectively manage them.
+The policy can support your programme of employee communication, awareness and training as well as drug and alcohol testing, ensuring that you have the tools to communicate the expectation of the policy and it's application.

-Our advice follows a proven structured approach based on industry best practice.
-We clearly explain the factors and consequences that should be considered when developing and implementing a programme of testing.
-Having advised many companies across a wide range of industries, we have the experience and knowledge to avoid the pitfalls and mistakes within a policy that might otherwise only come to light when the policy is challenged.
+Our support follows a proven, structured approach based on industry best practice.
+We help explain the factors and consequences that should be considered when developing and implementing a programme of testing.
+Having worked with many companies across a wide range of industries, we have the experience and knowledge to avoid the pitfalls and mistakes within a policy that may otherwise only come to light when the policy is challenged.

-We can help you by reviewing your Drug and Alcohol Policy or going that step further and helping you write it.
-We can also help with union consultations during the development and/or implementation of policies and testing programmes, to give them a full understanding of testing.
+We can help you by reviewing your drug and alcohol policy.
+We can also facilitate union consultations during the development and/or implementation of policies and testing programmes, to to help them understand the testing process and allay concerns.

 Why do I need a policy?

-A good drug and alcohol policy enables employers to communicate the organisation’s attitude to drugs and alcohol, empowers employees to maintain a safe working environment and ensures a clear understanding of expectations between management and staff.
+A good drug and alcohol policy enables employers to communicate the organisation’s attitude to drugs and alcohol, empowers employees to maintain a safe working environment and helps ensure a clear understanding of expectations between management and staff.

-The benefits of having a robust drug and alcohol testing program are numerous and include:
+The benefits of having a well thought through and tailored drug and alcohol testing programme are numerous and include:

 Once your policy has been written it needs to be effectively communicated to your workforce so that everybody has a clear understanding of the rules and employees are empowered to maintain a safe working environment.